robin-mu/EDGE/Level Editor/readme.md

 ![big_level.png](https://github.com/robin-mu/EDGE/blob/main/Wiki/Level%20Editor/big_level.png?raw=true)

 # Using the Script

-You need to have Python and the modules nbt (`pip install nbt`) and pillow (`pip install pillow`) installed.
+You need to have [Python](https://www.python.org/downloads/) and the modules nbt (type `pip install nbt` in your terminal) and pillow (`pip install pillow`) installed.
 Open your terminal in the same folder as the script.
 To convert a structure, type

 `python.exe structure_to_level.py [world folder] [structure name]`